AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-cat-overview/r-ir-common-data-types.md

 **Enum**

-0 indicates an unknown or unspecified value, same as an empty field.
+`0` indicates an unknown or unspecified value, same as an empty field.
 Valid `enum` values are consecutive integer numbers, starting with 1.

 **Integer number**

-Signed integer value (e.g. 0, -12, 34).
-0 or negative values may have special meaning.
+Signed integer value (for example `0, -12, 34`). `0` or negative values may have special meaning.

 **Real number**

-Signed floating point value (e.g. `0, 12.5, 245 , -2.34e4`).
+Signed floating point value (for example, `0, 12.5, 245 , -2.34e4`).
 0 or negative values may have special meaning.

 **Text string**

 String delimiters are optional, unless the string contains any `<CR>`, `<LF>`, or `<TAB>` characters.
 Either single and double quotation marks may be used as delimiters.
-If quotation marks are used, any such quotation mark embedded within the string must be escaped by using two consecutive quotation marks (e.g. ' `This month''s Special`').
+If quotation marks are used, any such quotation mark embedded within the string must be escaped by using two consecutive quotation marks (for example, ' `This month''s Special`').